Obon (Bon) Festival 2025, the Japanese Ghost Festival

 Japanese LanternsJapanese Lanterns

-Bon Odori Dances, Day 2
+Bon Odori Dances

 Summer Kimono, YukataSummer Kimono, Yukata

-Chochin Lantern Floating, Day 3
+Chochin Lantern Floating

-Not only hang Oban lanterns out of homes and along the streets, but Japanese people also make Chochin lanterns (toro nagashi).
-It has become a popular and impressive way to welcome and farewell the souls of ancestors.
-The paper lanterns are of various shapes and painted in beautiful floral patterns or animal images.
-When night falls, locals illuminate the lanterns and release them into the river.
-It is believed that the spirits of their ancestors may be sent into the sky by means of these floating lanterns down a river to the sea.
-As a symbolic way to remember the dead ancestors, the Chochin Lantern Floating creates a gorgeous and spectacular sight that feasts thousands of participants' eyes.
+The paper lanterns come in a variety of shapes and are painted with beautiful floral or animal designs.
+When night falls, the locals light the lanterns and release them into the river.
+It is believed that the spirits of their ancestors are sent up into the sky by these floating lanterns down the river to the sea.

 Festival foods, including special offerings and various street foods, are an integral and fascinating part of the Obon.
 Offerings are conventionally made in many ceremonies at the festival to feed the deceased and ancestors, and a wide range of street snacks are great enjoyment when watching Obon performances.